peterDijk/hangman-ddd-events/README.md

 - [ ] add user login and start new game UI (pick wordToGuess from randomized public api)
 - [ ] setup websocket client: connect to server on login, receive init message in redux middleware, mutate state (after making guess, the backend sends the so far rightly guessed characters on the correct positions)
 - [ ]

+## Known issues

+- when working on the npm package, `npm link` to test out the latest version of the package without publishing makes NestJS clash. something with peer dependencies?

 ## Installation